 Turbulence due to weather find its origin in thermal activity, unstable atmospheric conditions, frontal zones, JET streams and Cumulunimbus activity.
 Our weather (JET Streams) and flight planning (aviation hazards) sections describes these in more detail.

 As a pilot being able to recognize where to expect and avoid turbulence is just basic airmanship which should be expected of him and is one of the subjects during pilot training and exams.

 Wake turbulence Avoidance

 Wake turbulence caused by airplanes can be really dangerous for light, no, any aircraft.
-There are some points to remember to keep the flight as safe as possible:
+There are some points to remember to keep the flight as safe as possible in the airport environment:

 - Landing behind a large aircraft on the same runway, touchdown prior to the point the aircraft rotated

 - Landing behind an aircraft which has just landed, stay above its flight path and land beyond its touchdown point

 - Departing behind an aircraft than has just lifted off, plan your lift off before its lift off point (that's were the vortices start), this is also valid for crossing runways

 - Parallel runways, take note of the wind and see if turbulence could be blown to your runway

 Remember: wake turbulence can also be encountered in flight.
 Vortices of large aircraft trail behind and descend about 500' to 1000' below the flight path and at a distance of about 5 NM behind the aircraft.